NDU-CSC413/NDU-CSC413.github.io/slides/cppreview-slides.md

 ---

-The brackets "[]" introduces the lambda expression, sometimes called the capture list.
-The "()" are the parameters passed to the expression, very similar to function arguments.
-Finally, between "{" and "}" is the body.
+- The brackets "[]" introduces the lambda expression, sometimes called the capture list.
+- The "()" are the parameters passed to the expression,  similar to function arguments.
+- Finally, between "{" and "}" is the body.

-Note the __capture__ of the variable _val_.
-We could have used "[&val]" to capture it by reference.
-If we want to capture all the variables we use "[=]" and by reference "[&]".
+- Note the __capture__ of the variable _val_.
+- We could have used "[&val]" to capture it by reference.
+- If we want to capture all the variables we use "[=]" and by reference "[&]".